44aayush/Placement_Q-A/.ipynb_checkpoints/Docker and Kubernetes-checkpoint.md

 <br>

 5. <h3 style="color:yellow">HYPERVISOR</h3>
-    * Virtual Machine Monitor
+    Virtual Machine Monitor<br>
-    * Software that makes the virtualization happen by allocating resources of host system to each of environment installed
+    Software that makes the virtualization happen by allocating resources of host system to each of environment installed<br>
-    * * Native - Bare-Metal Hypervisor, runs directly on host system
+        Native - Bare-Metal Hypervisor, runs directly on host system<br>
-    * * Hosted - Use the lying host system for resources
+        Hosted - Use the lying host system for resources<br>
 <br>

 6. <h3 style="color:yellow">DOCKER COMPOSE</h3>
-    * YAML (JSON) file consisting of all the details regarding various service, networks and volumes to set up Docker-based application
+    YAML (JSON) file consisting of all the details regarding various service, networks and volumes to set up Docker-based application<br>
-    * Used for creating multiple containers, host them and establish communication between them
+    Used for creating multiple containers, host them and establish communication between them<br>
 <br>

 7. <h3 style="color:yellow">NAMESPACE</h3>